• Skip to primary navigation

 2. Knead the dough until it comes together in a nice smooth ball.

-3. Add the oil and continue to need for another 5 to 6 minutes.
+3. Add the oil and knead it for another 5 to 6 minutes.

 4. Cut the dough into four equally sized pieces (11.5 ounces each).

-5. Place each dough ball into a separate lightly oiled air-tight container or zip-top bag and store in the fridge for up to 72 hours.
+5. Place each dough ball into a separate, lightly oiled, air-tight container (affiliate link) or zip-top bag and store in the fridge for up to 72 hours.

 6. Remove the dough 1 hour before cooking.
 Allow the dough temperature to get to about 70℉.

-7. Use your fingers to spread out the dough being careful do to degas the edges. (see directions below)
+7. Use your fingers to spread out the dough, being careful not to de-gas the edges. (see directions below)

 There are two ways to ferment pizza dough.
 The fast way that will allow you to make pizza the same day.
 Or the cold fermentation process, which gives you a more flavorful pizza crust but can take up to 3 days in the fridge.